Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 Unexpected Service Provider Fees

-Beyond emergency costs, your wedding budget faces a multitude of hidden service provider fees that can significantly impact your bottom line.
+Beyond emergency costs, your wedding budget faces a multitude of hidden fees from service providers that can significantly impact your bottom line.

 Service provider transparency becomes crucial as you navigate license fees that vary dramatically by state, from £15 in Illinois to over £100 in Tennessee.
 You'll need to factor in substantial markups of 20% or more when choosing vendors not approved by your venue.
 Clean-up charges may apply when using non-full-service venues.
 Credit card swipe fees can increase your total costs when paying vendors.